The first warm day is when most people get it wrong.

 "Keep it light."

+Problems tend to show up early, and not all at once.
 A vibration.
 A hesitation.
 Something that wasn't there before.

 That's the car giving you a chance to catch it before it turns into something bigger.